 As an effort to join international community’s harmonized response to climate change, the Korean government ratified the Paris Agreement which was adopted Dec 12.
 2015, and deposited the instrument of ratification to the United Nations Secretariat on November 3, 2016, and it took into force domestically in December 2, 2016.

 In June 2015, Korea submitted its ambitious Nationally Determined Contribution (NDC), one of the key components of the new climate regime in which all countries participate in taking climate action.
 With a view to accelerating the transition to a low-carbon economy, Korea has set its ambitious economy-wide target to reduce its greenhouse gas emissions by 37% from the BAU emission level by 2030.
-Korea’s NDC shows its determination to address climate change.
+In 2021, Korea updated its 2030 NDC, making commitment to reduce greenhouse gases by 40% compared to the 2018 levels, which shows its determination to address climate change.

 On December 6, 2016, the Korean government adopted the Basic Plan for Climate Change Response and the Road Map to Achieve National Greenhouse Gas Reduction Goals, in order to set up domestic framework to implement the Paris Agreement.
 The Republic of Korea will continue domestic efforts to implement the Paris Agreement and to address climate change.
 At the same time, it will play an active part in the global efforts to ensure that the successful implementation of the agreement, constructively participating in the follow-up negotiations for the Paris Agreement.